artam1s/artam1s.github.io/_projects/klipper_guide.md

 Now when you go to the configuration tab of your Fluid/Mainsail UI, the `klipper.bin` file should be there so you can just right click and download to your computer.
 Once you download the file, the next steps are:

 1. Transfer the `klipper.bin` file to your printer's SD card
-2. Rename the file to `firmware.bin`
+2. If you have the new motherboard version: create a directory `STM32F4_UPDATE` and move the update file there.
 3. Turn off the printer
 4. Insert SD card
 5. Turn on the printer and wait 15 seconds